Maine Court Records

 How Do You File a Tort Claim in Maine?

 Having defined the injury, the status supporting the notice of claim, the government entity involved, and the monetary damages to be recovered, parties may proceed to file a tort claim with the state department, agency, board, commission or authority purported to be responsible for the injury.
-A copy of the claim form must be submitted to the Attorney General of the State.
-If the notice of claims is against a political subdivision or employee representative, parties must file the notice and address it to the administrative receiver for the agency.
+A copy of the claim form may be submitted to the Attorney General of the State.
+If the notice of claims is against a political subdivision or employee representative, parties may file the notice and address it to the administrative receiver for the agency.
 It could be the agency lawyer.
-The receiving employee on behalf of an agency must prepare to receive service of summons and complaint.
-Note that all filings of tort claims must take place within 365 days from the incident.
+The receiving employee on behalf of an agency can prepare to receive service of summons and complaint.
+Note that all filings of tort claims are expected to take place within 365 days from the incident.

 What Does a Tort Claim Contain in Maine?

-A written notice of a tort claim in Maine must contain the following information:
+A written notice of a tort claim in Maine should contain the following information:

 What Happens after a Tort Claim is Filed in Maine?